torriem/QtAgOpenGPS/README.md

 Status of the Port
 ------------------
-As of March 14, 2020, the backend code is tracking the v4 branch of AOG, current to the March 10, 2020 commit.
+As of March 23, 2020, the backend code is tracking lastest (of this date) commit of the master branch of AOG, which is tagged v4.1.0.

 UI is still mostly non-present, and really only works with the built-in simulator, or a UDP data stream.
 For testing purposes, a job and field is automatically started, and a demo AB line is defined at 5 degrees.

+Coverage works, boundaries work, u-turn works, automatic u-turn works (but has no button to enable it).
+AB Line following works.
+Headland mode works.

 Bugs
 ----
-Section lookahead isn't working quite right compared to AOG.
-Zero speed doesn't seem to be detected, and sometimes turning a section off while on Auto will cause the entire tool to turn off.

-GL font drawing has issues.
+- GL font drawing has issues, but only with the AB Line number display

-Manual UTurn "buttons" aren't drawing
+- demo border creates very strange geofence.
+Suspect I need to change order of coordinates